naiyerasif/site/content/blog/2019/2019-01-12-creating-a-nodejs-application-using-express-and-typescript.md

 npx tsc --init
 ```

-Open `tsconfig.json` file and add the following configuration.
+Open the `tsconfig.json` file and add the following configuration.

 ```json
 {